Expanding our reach

 by Lori De Milto

-Haley Titus, PhD, is working on a treatment that could halt the dysfunctional immune response in multiple sclerosis; Matthew Plow, PhD, is helping people with MS manage fatigue so they can exercise; and Dr. Lilyana Amezcua is improving culturally competent MS care for Latinos.
+Haley Titus, PhD.
+Photo courtesy of Haley Titus, PhDHaley Titus, PhD, is working on a treatment that could halt the dysfunctional immune response in multiple sclerosis; Matthew Plow, PhD, is helping people with MS manage fatigue so they can exercise; and Dr. Lilyana Amezcua is improving culturally competent MS care for Latinos.
 What do Drs.
 Titus, Plow and Amezcua have in common?
 They’re all current or former National MS Society fellows.

 Scientists and physicians who participate in any of the Society’s nine types of research and clinical fellowships (see sidebar below) work alongside seasoned researchers or MS specialists in laboratories and MS clinics for one or more years.
 “These fellowships allow them to learn from experts in the field,” says Jennifer L. Stark, PhD, director of research training programs at the Society.
 In addition to their work alongside their mentors, clinical fellows also have opportunities to attend Society-sponsored targeted educational programs, she says.
 “This training grows a workforce of doctors who can provide optimal care, and researchers who will focus on finding ways to stop MS for good.”

 By age 5, Dr. Titus was helping her mom, Terri, who has MS. “Despite her condition, she is always optimistic,” says Dr. Titus, who’s inspired by her mom to find a cure for MS. Now a Society Postdoctoral Fellow at Northwestern University Feinberg School of Medicine (2015–2018), Dr. Titus is working on a therapy she hopes will eliminate MS relapses and repair the nerve-insulating myelin damaged by the disease.